Kent Olsson

 Artist statement

-Welcome and thank you for taking your time to visit this site which is about me and my images.
+Welcome and thank you for taking your time to visit this site which is about me, my music and my images.

 What you will see is the nature seen by my eyes and my lenses.
 I try to express the particular feeling I had during the photoshoot and if just a tiny, tiny bit of that feeling infect you while watching the pictures – I’ve succeeded.